 No architect has reconciled utility and ornamentation as skillfully as Frank Lloyd Wright, whose 150th birthday was celebrated this past June.
 “Organic Architecture,” the self-coined concept that Wright used to describe his work, advocates for harmony between nature and humanity.
-Structures, therefore, cease to be impositions: materials, motifs, and ordering principles are selected in relation to a building’s surroundings; every element — from the floors to the furniture — is exclusive to the space, reflecting the symbioses found in nature.
+Structures, therefore, cease to be impositions: Materials, motifs, and ordering principles are selected in relation to a building’s surroundings.
+Every element — from the floors to the furniture — is specific to the space, reflecting symbioses found in nature.

 What stands out most in the exhibit is the establishment of Wright as a master draftsman.
 Threatened with extinction by Computer Assisted Design (CAD), to see so many beautiful sketches in succession projects a traditional elegance without at all appearing quaint.
 Often aided by colored pencils and watercolor, they take on a majesty that shows Wright’s affinity for the natural world his structures inhabit.